solacelost/update-arcdps/docs/README.md

     ````

     ![Run Dialog](./docs_run2.png)
 3. Press OK on the Run dialog.
-Press Enter when prompted to close the window.
+Pick an install location from the window that pops up, and press Enter when prompted to close the window.
-4. Double-click the Update-ArcDPS Setup shortcut on your desktop to pick up below at the -CreateShortcut point.
+4. Double-click the Update-ArcDPS Setup shortcut on your desktop to pick up below after the "Auditable Way" guys catch up at the -CreateShortcut point.
     ![Setup Shortcut](./docs_setup_shortcut.png)

 ### The auditable way
 1. Download the latest Release from [the releases page](https://github.com/solacelost/update-arcdps/releases).
-1. Unzip it to the directory of your choice - the location doesn't matter
+1. Unzip it to the directory of your choice - the location doesn't matter, but you need to ensure you set `-InstallLocation` to match where you've unzipped it.
 1. Review the script on your computer to ensure you're okay with what it does - you only need the Update-ArcDPS.ps1 script, not the Bootstrap.
 You can reach it via the [raw URL](https://raw.githubusercontent.com/solacelost/update-arcdps/0.4.4/Update-ArcDPS.ps1) and copy/paste, if you like.
 1. Open a PowerShell window with the -executionpolicy Bypass option set and run the script with -CreateShortcut:
     1. Suppose you unzipped Update-ArcDPS.ps1 to your Desktop on the user named James.